Northern Borders Province

-The Northern Borders Province, also known as the Northern Borders Region (Arabic: منطقة الحدود الشمالية, romanized: Minṭaqat al-Ḥudūd ash-Shamāliyya) is a province in Saudi Arabia, situated in the northern region, bordering Iraq to the north and northwest, and Jordan to the west.
+The Northern Borders Province (Note: also known as the Northern Borders Region (Arabic: منطقة الحدود الشمالية, romanized: Minṭaqat al-Ḥudūd ash-Shamāliyya)) is a province in Saudi Arabia, situated in the northern region, bordering Iraq to the north and northwest, and Jordan to the west.

 History

 Historically, the location of the modern-day province served as a key passage for caravans and trade between the Arabian Peninsula, the Levant, and Mesopotamia.
-It was established as an official administrative province in 1970, and its proximity to international borders has given it strategic importance since the formation of the Sultanate of Nejd in the early 20th century.
+It was established as an official administrative province in 1970, and its proximity to international borders has given it strategic importance since the formation of the Third Saudi State in the early 20th century.
 In recent decades, the province has witnessed growing development in infrastructure and industry, particularly in mining, as part of national efforts to stimulate growth in northern Saudi Arabia.

 Geography

 The Northern Borders Province is located in the far north of Saudi Arabia.
 It shares international borders with Jordan to the northwest and Iraq to the north.
-Domestically, it borders the Eastern Province to the south, Al-Jawf Province to the west, Hail Province and Al-Qassim Province to the southwest.
+Domestically, it borders the Eastern Province to the south, Al-Jouf Province to the west, Hail Province and Al-Qassim Province to the southwest.
 The province covers an area of approximately 104,000 square kilometers, making up about 5.3% of the total area of Saudi Arabia.

 The province experiences a continental desert climate, with hot summers and cold winters—temperatures can drop below freezing in winter, and occasional snowfall is observed on elevated terrain.
 Rainfall is sparse and mainly occurs during the winter and spring seasons.

 Geologically, the province lies on the Arabian Shelf, and is known for its rich mineral deposits, particularly phosphate.
 It hosts the Waad Al-Shamal Industrial City, a major mining and industrial hub established to support Saudi Arabia’s economic diversification, with investments exceeding SAR 85 billion.

 The Northern Borders Province also includes several protected natural reserves, such as Mu'ayla, Al-Owaisi, Al-Ghurabah, and a portion of the Harrat Al-Harrah reserve.
 These areas are home to desert wildlife and are associated with traditional hunting practices like falconry.